alpha-bytes/zs50-content/lectures/week4.md

 *Okay, okay, so subclasses can be used interchangeably with their superclass parents and we call that polymorphism.
 Sounds very fancy and all - but what does that **mean** to me?*

-The practical effect of using inheritance is that you can write code that is more stable and efficient.
+The practical effect of using inheritance is that you can write code that is more efficient, stable and extensible.
 We saw in our SObjectDomain class that we can write methods that provide implementation to subclasses. `getRecordsSize()` is a pretty trivial example, though.
-Let's add another method to our SObjectDomain class that's more useful:
+Let's consider an example that's more practical.

+Imagine you have a need to validate at runtime that a list of fields, unknown in advance, are non-null in multiple types of SObjects (Account, Contact, Lead, etc.).
+Rather than duplicating that logic across numerous classes, we can just add the method to our SObjectDomain class.
+The classes dealing with specific SObjectTypes can extend it and get immediate access:

 ```java
 // ... other SObjectDomain code